laggingreflex/mochista/README.md

 --file-count-limit       Throws error if source/test files exceed this value.
                            Default: 1000

---watch,                 Watch files for changes.
+--watch,                 Watch for file modification.
   -w                       Default: false
+--all                    Run all tests on any test file modifications.
+                           Default: false (runs only modified tests; still runs all tests on source modification)

 --help,                  Print this and exit.
   -h, /?